 A constant attraction in southern India, Hampi is a UNESCO heritage site that brilliantly displays detailed carvings in rocks.
-It is a great place that has always been captivating travelers for years because of its historical importance, temples, and sculptures.
+It is a great place that has always been captivating travellers for years because of its historical importance, temples, and sculptures.
 Forts such as the Pampapathi temple are one of the oldest functioning temples.
 Hampi is one place that has a perfect blend of sightseeing with educational takeaways.

 2. Mahabalipuram, Tamil Nadu

-A scenic coastal town of Tamil Nadu, Mahabalipuram is a beautiful destination to explore and cherish through its calming ambiance.
+A scenic coastal town of Tamil Nadu, Mahabalipuram is a beautiful destination to explore and cherish through its calming ambience.
 Besides its beauty, Mahabalipuram is also one of the best places to visit for educational tours.
 This place is popular for its Dravidian architectural style as well as marine life.
 The Vedathangal Bird Sanctuary is one of the best in India.

 3. Meenakshi Temple, Tamil Nadu

 Located on the southern banks of river Vaigai in Tamil Nadu, Meenakshi Temple is dedicated to Parvati and her consort, Lord Shiva.
-Also called Meenakshi Sundareswarar Temple, this architectural wonder is a popular center of culture and art.
+Also called Meenakshi Sundareswarar Temple, this architectural wonder is a popular centre of culture and art.